Preshy/preshy.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Hi, I'm Precious Opusunju (Preshy) and i am an experienced senior software engineer with over a decade of expertise in full-stack development.
-Possessing a passion for AI and machine learning, as well as a unique ability to merge technical skills with creative product development.
-Skilled in frontend and backend development, DevOps, and machine learning, and armed with strong interpersonal skills, including leadership, empathy, attention to detail, and quick learning abilities.
-Committed to delivering top-quality results and driving success for projects and teams.
+I’m Precious Opusunju (Preshy), a seasoned senior software engineer with over a decade of experience in full-stack development.
+With a deep passion for AI and machine learning, I excel at merging technical prowess with creative product development.
+Proficient in both frontend and backend development, DevOps, and machine learning, I bring a versatile skill set to the table.
+Alongside my technical expertise, I possess strong interpersonal skills, including leadership, empathy, attention to detail, and a quick learning ability.
+I am dedicated to delivering top-quality results, fostering success for projects and teams alike.
+Let’s collaborate and achieve greatness together!

-Outside my technical background, I enjoy
-- Entertainment
-- Hanging out with friends and meeting new people
-- I listen to a lot of music genres
-- Watch movies when I can

-I currently own and run [DongMi](https://chat.dongmi.shop) as the Founder and CEO (Chief Executive Officer) and i also own [DebugHunters.net](https://debughunters.net) as the Founder and CEO (Chief Executive Officer).
-I also work with some firms below.
+My accomplishments:
 - DongMi
 	- Founder (2022-present)